Skip to main content

 Morning vs. Afternoon: What Works Best

 Morning Application (7-9 AM): This is the standard for most people.
-You get 8 hours of support through your workday and evening.
+You wear it for up to 8 hours through your workday.
 You wake up, apply, done.
 It's simple and matches your waking cycle.

-Double Patch Days (Morning + Afternoon): Some high-stress days warrant two patches.
-Morning patch through work, afternoon patch through evening.
-Totally safe.
-Most patches are designed for 8-12 hour support, so you've got flexibility.
+Double Patch Days (Morning + Afternoon): On some days you might use a fresh patch for the afternoon after removing the morning one.
+Most patches are designed for an 8-12 hour wear time, so you've got flexibility.

 Step 4: Apply Like a Pro